Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 president, secretary, treasurer, publicist, members advocate, membership

-coordinator, and legal advisor, unless changes are approved in corporate
+coordinator, and legal advisor, unless changes are approved in corporate bylaws.
+These positions are

-board of trustees, board of clergy, or voting members by a 2/3
+recall by the board of trustees, board of clergy, or voting members by a 2/3

 majority.

-While a variety of levels of
+a variety of levels of church membership are available, ranging from

-standing committee that is part of the church and agreement to its code of ethics, to
+church and agreement to its code of

-membership is reserved for the volunteers who:
+voting membership is reserved for the volunteers who:

-Occupy specific positions
+Occupy

-Members
+and Members

 Do